billyc/heart-2019/charlton - heart.md

   Department of Transport Systems Planning and Telematics Technische Universität Berlin
   Berlin, Germany
-abstract: MATSim is an open-source framework for implementing large-scale agent-based transport simulations. [x] There are many tools available for analyzing results, both open-source and commercial, and MATSim is widely used for transportation research in academic settings.
+abstract: teehee -- Add abstract here.
 ---

 ---

 # 1. Introduction

-MATSim is an open-source framework for implementing large-scale agent-based transport simulations. [x] There are many tools available for analyzing results, both open-source and commercial, and MATSim is widely used for transportation research in academic settings.
+MATSim is an open-source framework for implementing large-scale agent-based transport simulations (Horni, et. al, 2016).
+MATSim is widely used for transportation research in academic settings, and is gaining momentum as a tool ready for practice in real-world planning contexts.

+There are many tools available for analyzing MATSim results, both open-source and commercial.
+Typically, analysts can choose either the free tool OTFVis (Strippgen, 2016) or the commercial software Via (Rieser, 2016), both of which are desktop software packages requiring installation as well as a fair amount of technical acumen to operate.
+Alternatives to these tools include the more general-purpose desktop mapping software packages such as QGis or ArcGIS, again both of which require installation and expertise to use, or statistical software packages.

+As MATSim moves from the confines of academic research to a more public-facing role, a notable gap is apparent: there are no web-based, interactive tools available for disseminating MATSim results.
+This creates a challenge for using MATSim in public policy settings: the only people who can meaningfully examine and explore results are those who have extensive technical knowledge and access to the specialized software and large datasets involved.

+This research explores one way to fill this gap: building an open web-based visualization platform which is specifically designed to complement MATSim.

 # 2. Motivation

-A notable gap in those tools, however, is in web-based visualization.
-As more and more public discourse occurs online, this creates a challenge for using MATSim in public policy settings: the only people who can meaningfully examine and explore results are those with extensive technical knowledge and access to the specialized software and large datasets involved.

-# 3. Related work

-## Hypothesis: Web-based platform is now advanced enough to visualize large-scale simulation results without proprietary software, plugins, etc
+The rapid advancement of Internet browsing technologies in the last five years has enabled the web browser to do things much more "application"-like than ever before: background processing, three-dimensional rendering using GPU acceleration, offline support, and more.
+The combination of these technologies and their standard implementations on every popular hardware type and operating system now makes the web a very compelling platform.

+For MATSim research, the question is: could a web browser really be useful for exploring and delivering results when the datasets are so large?
+Answering this question is the primary motivation for this research.
+Essentially, has the web become powerful enough for MATSim?

+Currently, analysis of MATSim outputs ends up in research reports, PDF's, screen-recordings, and presentations.
+An online dashboard of results, which a user could explore and manipulate, would not only be more interactive but might also reveal findings that the original analysts hadn't anticipated.

 # 3. Requirements